Spa Business Plan Template & Example

 • Spa Concepts

-Furthermore, the waiting area will have television screens and popular publications to make the wait for service more pleasurable.
-Toys and board games will also be on hand for waiting children, as well as at-request refreshments which we will provide for free during the waiting period.
+Furthermore, the waiting area will have television screens and popular publications to make the wait for spa services more pleasurable.
+Toys and board games will also be on hand for waiting children, as well as at-request refreshments, which we will provide for free during the waiting period.

-[Company Name] will develop a 2,500 square foot store whose key elements will include the following:
+[Spa Name] will develop a 2,500-square-foot store whose key elements will include the following:

 • Reception Desk